 - Take your temperature if symptoms develop.

-As we return to campus, the university is taking precautions to protect our entire community, including all vulnerable individuals.
-All members of the UM community should keep in mind that there will be individuals on campus this fall who may have underlying conditions that make them more vulnerable to COVID-19 infection.
+The university is taking precautions to protect our entire community, including all vulnerable individuals.
+All members of the UM community should keep in mind that there will be individuals on campus who may have underlying conditions that make them more vulnerable to COVID-19 infection.
 Each community member is expected to commit fully to protecting our community’s collective health and well-being.